-Living without plastic: How to throw a plastic-free dinner party
+Living without plastic | Part 3: Taking aim at the supermarkets

 In typical ‘everything will work out wonderfully’ Rosie style, I keep returning to you, only to have my eco-friendly hopes dashed.

-Driving back to London last weekend, I sent Amy into an M&S garage in search of some fruit (I was too busy sleeping in the back seat).
+Driving back to London last weekend, I sent Amy into an M&S garage in search of an apple (I was too busy sleeping in the back seat).
 She returned empty handed because they didn’t stock any loose fruit or veg.
-Bananas already have tough little jackets, courtesy of evolution.
-Why on earth do they need plastic bags on top?

 On Sunday evening it was Tesco, to stock up on fresh salad for the week.
 I returned with a grapefruit (surprisingly good for breakfast, sliced in half, brushed with honey and grilled, but not exactly what I needed), an aubergine and some spring onions.
 The aubergine, as delicious as it was, only made the cut because there were no loose potatoes or sweet potatoes.